elephantscale/es-training-new/course-outlines/ai-nlp-consulting.md

 ## Our Advantages
 * We are in a unique position to help
 * We have a vast experience in delivering AI NLP training
-* And in implementing many AI NLP use cases
+* We have a vast experience in implementing many AI NLP use cases
-* And we have some of the best AI NLP experts for both training and consulting
+* We have some of the best AI NLP experts for both training and consulting

 ## What We Offer
 * Initial brainstorming sessions to find good use cases